WenConrad/tweeter/README.md

 # Tweeter Project

-This is my Twitter clone project built as a student at Lighthouse Labs during week 4 of a 13-week-bootcamp, for the purpose of learning and practicing web development skills.
+This is my Twitter clone project built as a student at Lighthouse Labs during week 4 of a 13-week bootcamp, for the purpose of learning and practicing web development skills.

+Starter code was forked and cloned from https://github.com/lighthouse-labs/tweeter.

 ## Screenshots